msalter1/crypto/README.md

 ## Getting Started

-All the source for the solution can be found under src/main, src/test (Jnit tests) and sql (DB DDL scripts)
+All the source for the solution can be found under:

+     src/main - the source
+     src/test - Junit tests
+     sql - DB DDL scripts
+     bin - fully executable jars (including all dependencies)

 ### Prerequisites